Last updated on: 2/3/2015 2:13:03 PM PST

 R.T.
-Rybak, Mayor of Minneapolis, Minnesota, was quoted in the May 21, 2007 article "Mayor Rybak, Chief Dolan Support Crack Down on Prostitution" published on the City of Minneapolis, Minnesota website, as having said:
+Rybak, Mayor of Minneapolis, Minnesota at the time of the statement, was quoted in the May 21, 2007 article "Mayor Rybak, Chief Dolan Support Crack Down on Prostitution," published on the City of Minneapolis, Minnesota website, as having said:

 "Prostitution is not welcome in our community...We need everyone — residents and police — to work together to rid this problem from our community.
 This is a perfect example of the need for residents to trust local police..."

 May 21, 2007 - Raymond Thomas (aka R.T.)
 Rybak

 The Ipswich Labour Party, UK, in its Aug.
 4, 2006 article "Results of Ipswich Street Prostitution Survey" on its website, wrote: